 - What is HROne?

-The Chinese market is booming, and many foreign companies are interested in this exciting market.
-Whether you’re a company that just wants to get a foot in the door or are quickly moving towards full expansion, hiring in China is a smart choice.
-Speaking the language, knowing the culture, having local knowledge, all are reasons why Chinese employees can be an asset to your company.
+The Chinese market is a large & booming playground that is attractive to many foreign companies.
+Whether you’re a company that just wants to get a foot in the door or are quickly moving towards full expansion, having a foothold & hiring in China is a smart choice.
+Speaking the language, understanding the culture, having local knowledge, these are all good reasons why Chinese employees can be an asset to your company.

-With the advancement of technology and the internet over the past few years, it has become much easier to find the kinds of employees you need for your company with a few taps and clicks on your computer.
+With the advancement of communication technologies over the past few years, it has become much easier to find & employ remote employees for your company with a few taps and clicks on your computer.
 However, despite all these advancements in technology, there are rules and regulations that still apply whenever a company would like to hire employees in China.

-The People’s Republic of China Government requires all employees to be hired by a legal entity.
+The Government of the People’s Republic of China requires all employees to be hired by a legal entity.

 Filing staff employment records